tvooo/tp2/4-methodology.md

 As stated earlier, much knowledge about the practice of bicycling is not in the cyclist's consciousness, but in her body.
 It is *tacit*, which means it is difficult for the cyclist to communicate it to the designer-researcher in situ.
 However, re-presentation of an experience can help codify this knowledge, as @spinney2011 suggests.

-When researching cycle-based interaction, the designer-researcher needs to make the subtle interactions obvious in order to be able to consider them in the design process.
+When researching cycle-based interaction, the researcher needs to make the subtle interactions obvious in order to be able to consider them in the design process.
 For this, @ia describe a research practice called Interaction Analysis.
 It makes use of audiovisual recording, transcription, and re-views with analysts and subjects. @spinney2011 further elaborates how video ethnography can be used in bicycling research.
 Two of the experiments described in chapter \todo make use of videographic methods, and I subsequently reflect on them in relation to Interaction Analysis and Spinney's framework.

 Video, however, is not the only medium of representation I apply in my experiments; the other one is mapping.
 While I use videography in a way that is focusing on a single bicyclist's interactions, I use mapping in a way that encompasses many cyclists and aims to *extrapolate* possible spaces for interaction.

 \todo[include the source on maps as representation]

-### Reflection through representation
+#### Reflection through representation

 @ia correctly recognise the bias of camera operator, technology, and analyst in doing Interaction Analysis using videography; they remind the researcher to always be aware of those biases.
 However, I think they are missing a point that @suchman states as follows: